by Erick Lyle

 The arrest jailed “101 sexual deviants”.
 Ludlow told the Chronicle that he called for the paddy wagons when he saw “25 people dancing and none of them were women.”

 When it opened, I went to look at it.
-There were 8 binders full of family phots.
-Black and white photos of Irish cops’ funeral processions along Guerrero Street next to color photos of Carnival.
+There were 8 binders full of family photos.
+Black and white photos of Irish cops’ funeral processions along Guerrero Street next to color photos of Carnaval.

 In one photo, there is a strong, healthy looking man, grinning in black and white on the steps of Mission High School.
 The caption says, “Joe Brodnik in 1948, the year he graduated from Mission High.
 He was later a police officer and was killed by the Latino Los Siete group.”